alilleybrinker/ruse/README.md

 anyone will actually use it.
 That said, if you do use it, let us know how it goes.

-## Status

-This is a brand new project, and the initial goal is simply to get a simple base Scheme working.
-This project will take a very iterative approach.

 ## Contributing

 All discussions and contributions will be handled via GitHub Issues and Pull